apigeek/architect/README.md

 Executable English for Software Architects
 ==========================================

-ApiGeek-Architect is an automation tool for software architects.
+ApiGeek-Architect is an automation and orchestration tool for software architects.

-ApiGeek-Architect is a Business Driven Development (BDD) tool for designing, deploying and governing software systems.
+ApiGeek-Architect uses a Business Driven Development (BDD) approach to designing, deploying and governing software systems.

-You write executable Features (Epics and Stories) that can be easily re-used across different projects.
+You write executable features (Epics and Stories) that can be easily re-used across different projects.

-Your features are written in "natural language" so every stakeholder (including the CIO :-) can make sense of them.
+Since features are written in "natural language" every stakeholder (including the CIO :-) can make sense of them.

+.
+Simplify
+.
+Standardise
+.
+Socialise

 [View the PDF introduction](docs/Intro.pdf).